 Therefore, you may be seeing an increase in posts with political or meta-political themes here — coming, of course, from the same generally conservative, traditionalist, and pro-British (and more generally, pro-European) perspective this blog has always held.
 I hope you find them — and this blog as a whole — interesting and, perhaps, helpful, rather than otherwise.
 May God bless your own journey, wherever it may take you, and I welcome your prayers for this one of mine.

-Disclaimer: While it should go without saying, I would like to make it clear that the opinions found herein are mine, and (unless expressly noted to the contrary) do not represent the opinions, perspectives, viewpoints, or policies of my employer(s), my ecclesiastical jurisdiction, or my institutions of higher learning.
+Disclaimer: While it should go without saying, I would like to make it abundantly clear that the opinions found herein are mine and mine alone, and (unless expressly noted to the contrary) do NOT represent the opinions, perspectives, viewpoints, or policies of my employer(s) – past or present – my ecclesiastical jurisdiction, or my institutions of higher learning.
 If you don’t like something you see here, don’t blame them – blame me!
+And then take yourself to a different page.

 Nota Bene: Finally, if you do like something you see here, and would like to support this ongoing project and its author, please consider making a donation through my Patreon account.
 I would be very grateful.